How the internet reacted to last night's Emmys

-The 2022 Primetime Emmy Awards took place tonight (September 12) at the Microsoft Theater in Los Angeles.
+The 2022 Primetime Emmy Awards took place last night (September 12) at the Microsoft Theater in Los Angeles.
 And as ever, a massive part of the fun was seeing what the internet had to say about the winners, presenters and comedy bits.

 Kenan Thompson led a big song and dance number at the top of the show